15 Best Tips for Surviving Flight Cancellations

 4. Travel With More Than One Credit Card

 Speaking of credit cards, I’m always a bit surprised to hear people say they travel with only one credit card.
-Okay but what will you do when for some unknown reason that one card doesn’t work?
+Okay but what happens when for some reason that one card doesn’t work?
 I’ve had that happen.
-More than once.
-In fact, we’ve probably all had that happen.
+In fact, I’m sure we’ve all had that happen.

-When returning from vacation after maxing out your credit card – no shame, we’ve all been there – and unexpected expenses, like flight cancellations arise, how will you cover them?
-Having an extra emergency credit card for situations like this is invaluable, and helps manage the crisis until you can recover your losses from the airline or travel insurance.
+Or what will you do when you return from vacation with a maxxed out card – again no shame, we’ve probably all been there too – and unexpected expenses, like flight cancellations arise, how will you cover them?
+Having an extra emergency credit card to help manage the crisis until you can recover your losses from the airline or travel insurance is invaluable.

-I also recommend carrying multiple brands of credit cards.
-While not usually an issue here in the United States, some cards are less commonly accepted in other countries.
-For example, American Express and Discover are not as widely accepted in other places.
+One more thing I also recommend is carrying multiple brands of credit cards.
+While it’s not usually an issue here in the United States, some cards like American Express and Discover are not as widely accepted in other countries.
+Visa and Mastercard are the way to go.

-It might not get you to your destination quicker because let’s face it, a customer service rep hundreds of miles away can only do so much, but besides enhanced customer service, joining and being loyal to an airline comes with other benefits like priority check-in, priority boarding, and upgrades just to mention a few.
-Those are all good things.
+It might not get you to your destination quicker because let’s face it, a customer service rep hundreds of miles away can only do so much.
+But there still are good reasons to join and remain loyal to an airline.
+Many frequent flyer programs come with perks like priority boarding, free bags and even an occasional upgrade just to mention a few things.

 6. Use the Airline’s App

-Short of staying in touch with gate agents and airline personnel, the best way to stay up-to-date with flight changes and possible flight cancellations, or delays, is by utilizing the airline’s app.
+Short of staying in touch with gate agents and airline personnel, the best way to stay up-to-date with flight changes and possible flight cancellations and delays, is by utilizing the airline’s app.
 All airline apps, that I know of, have the option to receive push notifications, and even texts, as soon as updated info is available.

 Signing up for these alerts possibly mean you’ll find out what’s going on before airline workers know.
 And that can be really helpful in getting things done quickly or moving on to the next phase of a cancellation instead of just sitting around waiting and not knowing what’s happening.